d-gamedev-team/gfm/README.md

   * **simplexnoise.d** Simplex noise implementation

 ### opengl/
-  * OpenGL wrapper based on Derelict3
+  * OpenGL wrapper based on package derelict-gl3
   * makes easier to use the OpenGL API correctly
   * including a matrix stack to replace fixed pipeline
   * including compilation of a single source for multiple shaders